University of Montana

 The department will consider applicants who have completed two courses of calculus-level mathematics, a course in discrete mathematics (equivalent to MATH 225), and two computer science courses equivalent in level to CSCI 135 (CS131) and CSCI 136 (CS132).
 Students who do not meet these requirements are advised to register with graduate nondegree status.

 Additionally, three of the following four courses must be taken: programming languages CSCI 205 (CS 242), operating systems CSCI 460 (CS 344), software engineering CSCI 323 (CS 346), and CSCI 340 databases (CS 365).
-These two courses may be taken at the same time as graduate credit courses and do not count towards the graduate degree.
+These three courses may be taken at the same time as graduate credit courses and do not count towards the graduate degree.
 Students lacking all prerequisites should plan for one more year of study in the program.

 In order for an applicant to be granted full admission status, the applicant must meet the following conditions: